Official Trailer for Bertrand Bonello's 'Zombi Child' Set in Haiti & Paris

 Here's the official festival trailer (+ poster) for Bertrand Bonello's Zombi Child, from NYFF's YouTube:

 Haiti, 1962.
 A man is brought back from the dead to work in the hell of sugar cane plantations.
 55 years later, a Haitian teenager tells her friends her family secret - not suspecting that it will push one of them to commit the irreparable.
 Zombi Child is both written and directed by visionary French filmmaker Bertrand Bonello, director of many films including Something Organic, The Pornographer, Tiresia, On War, House of Tolerance, Saint Laurent, and Nocturama previously.
 This first premiered at the Cannes Film Festival in the Directors' Fortnight sidebar this year, and also played at the New Horizons Film Festival in Poland.
 It will next play at NYFF this fall.
 The film already opened in France during the summer.
-Film Movement will open Bonello's Zombi Child in select US theaters coming soon - stay tuned for exact release.
+Film Movement will open Bonello's Zombi Child in select US theaters coming up - stay tuned for an exact date.
 Look intriguing?